-Canadian authorities look to the courts to break blockade
+Ontario declares an emergency over truck blockades in Canada

 “American legislators are freaking out, and rightfully so,” said Nelson Wiseman, a political science professor at the University of Toronto.
 “Pressure is now being exerted by the White House on Trudeau to act more decisively.”

-Hundreds of demonstrators in trucks have also paralyzed the streets of downtown Ottawa for almost two weeks now, and have now closed three border crossings in all: at Windsor; at Coutts, Alberta, opposite Montana; and at Emerson, Manitoba, across from North Dakota.
+In addition to maintaining the bumper-to-bumper occupation of Ottawa, protesters have closed three border crossings in all: at Windsor; at Coutts, Alberta, opposite Montana; and at Emerson, Manitoba, across from North Dakota.

+“We are now two weeks into the siege of Ottawa,” Ford said.
+“It’s an illegal occupation.
+It’s no longer a protest.”

-The Freedom Convoy has been promoted and cheered on by many Fox News personalities and attracted support from the likes of former President Donald Trump.
+The Freedom Convoy has been promoted and cheered on by many Fox News personalities and attracted support on the right from the likes of former President Donald Trump and Texas Sen. Ted Cruz.

 “This is an unprecedented demonstration.
 It has significant levels of fundraising, coordination and communication.
 They have command centers established here and across the country and beyond this country,” embattled Ottawa Police Chief Peter Sloly said.

-On Friday, amid signs that authorities might be prepared to get tough, police in Windsor and Ottawa awaited reinforcements from the Royal Canadian Mounted Police.
+On Friday, amid signs that authorities might be prepared to get tough, police in Windsor and Ottawa awaited reinforcements from the Royal Canadian Mounted Police, the federal police force.

+Ottawa’s mayor has asked for 1,800 additional police officers, which could nearly double the manpower available to the capital city’s police force.

+“The problem is stretched police forces for all three levels of government,” Wiseman said.

 The protests have spread outside Canada as well.
 Demonstrators angry over pandemic restrictions drove toward Paris in scattered convoys of camper vans, cars and trucks Friday in an effort to blockade the French capital, despite a police ban.